Xp11.2 duplication: Cause

-Using array-based Comparative Genomic Hybridization (aCGH) to screen 2,400 individuals with isolated or syndromic mental retardation for copy number variation, Giorda et al. (2009) identified 8 (0.33%) unrelated individuals, 2 males and 6 females, with a microduplication at chromosome Xp11.23-p11.22.
+Using array-based Comparative Genomic Hybridization (aCGH) to screen 2,400 individuals with isolated or syndromic intellectual disability for copy number variation, Giorda et al. (2009) identified 8 (0.33%) unrelated individuals, 2 males and 6 females, with a microduplication at chromosome Xp11.23-p11.22.
 The rearrangement was familial in 3 patients.
 A female patient shared a 4.5-Mb duplication with her affected mother and sister, and an unrelated male patient shared a 4.5-Mb duplication with his affected mother and sister.
 A third unrelated male inherited a smaller 0.8-Mb duplication from his unaffected mother.
 Three additional individuals had de novo 4.5-Mb duplications, and 2 more had partially overlapping de novo 6.0- and 9.2-Mb duplications.
 Paternal origin of the duplication was demonstrated in all de novo female cases.
 Six affected females had selective inactivation of the normal X chromosome, whereas 3 had random X inactivation.
 Breakpoints could be identified in 8 individuals.
 The recurrent duplication was flanked distally by a segmental duplication (D-REP at 47.8-48.2 Mb) containing a cluster of genes and pseudogenes of the synovial sarcoma X breakpoint (SSX) and proximally by a complex repeat (P-REP at 52.1-53.1 Mb) rich in SSX, melanoma antigen and X antigen (XAGE) genes.
 Sequence analysis of the junctions demonstrated that the recurrent 4.5-Mb duplications were mediated by non-allelic homologous recombination (NAHR) or Alu-mediated recombination.
 The majority of these recombinations occurred between flanking complex segmental duplications.
 Region of duplication and copy number variation can be further confirmed by Fluorescence In-Situ Hybridization (FISH) and PCR.